Written by JULIE WATSON Associated Press

 According to the plea agreement, the couple engaged in more than 30 illegal transactions totaling more than $200,000 between 2010 and 2016.

 Duncan Hunter’s chief of staff and campaign treasurer repeatedly warned that it was improper to use campaign cash for personal expenses, according to his wife’s plea agreement.

 They also are accused of trying to conceal the illegal spending in federal campaign finance reports.
 Duncan Hunter’s lawyers said in 2017 that the couple repaid the campaign about $60,000.

-Vega, his lawyer, wrote in an August letter to the Justice Department urging prosecutors to delay any action until after the election that “while there may be evidence of infidelity, irresponsibility, or alcohol dependence, the underlying facts do not equate to criminal activity.”
+That is an apparent veiled reference to alleged infidelities Hunter’s lawyer, Vega, alluded to in an August letter to the Justice Department urging prosecutors to delay any action until after the election.
+He wrote that “while there may be evidence of infidelity, irresponsibility, or alcohol dependence, the underlying facts do not equate to criminal activity.”

 The congressman has suggested his wife was to blame for any misuse of funds.

 In an interview with Fox News last year, Rep. Hunter said his campaign made mistakes, that he gave his wife power of attorney when he deployed to Iraq in 2003, and that she handled his finances during his last five terms in office.

 In a statement read by her attorney, Margaret Hunter said Thursday that she accepts full responsibility for her actions and “is deeply remorseful.”